 The first meal I chose to make was buffalo chicken sliders with carrot fries.
-As you can see in the post I wrote inspired by this meal, I am a buffalo chicken purist.
-I was a offended that Plated sent Sriracha and tried to pass this recipe off as buffalo sauce.
-I love Sriracha, but I will never put it in buffalo sauce because it doesn’t belong there.
-Honestly, the sauce from this recipe just wasn’t good, and it left me craving for something more.
+I am a buffalo chicken purist, so was slightly offended that Plated sent Sriracha and tried to pass this recipe off as buffalo chicken.
+Buffalo sauce should be made with cayenne pepper hot sauce.
+I love Sriracha, but I would never put it in buffalo sauce because it doesn’t belong there.
+The sauce from this recipe just wasn’t good, and it left me craving for something more.
 I did love the carrot fries, though.
 I have incorporated these carrot fries a few times now into my meal planning.

 I also made lamb shakshuka, which was full of flavor and pizzazz.
 Finally, that week I made Cuban chicken empanadas.
 While the filling was different, this took me back to my days of eating empanadas in Argentina.
 I would absolutely try either of these again.

 In week two, I started out with a simple mushroom cavatelli.
 It was easy to make but very delicious.
 I would never have thought to use mascarpone to make a creamy pasta, but it worked so well.
-I just might have to experiment more with that.
 This pasta was rich and velvety without being too heavy.

 The second meal I made this week was black bean chilaquiles.
 I messed this one up a bit because I accidentally broke my egg yolks when I cracked them.
+I missed having the runny yolk of sunny side up eggs.
 I still enjoyed the taste, especially the flavor from the chipotle paste.
 The last meal I made this week was turkey burgers over quinoa with pesto ricotta.
-This recipe was the bomb, and I based my meal planning at Deep Creek Lake based on this turkey burger.
+This was an excellent recipe.
+I was fond of the use of spinach and mozzarella cheese mixed in with the ground turkey for the burger.

 For week three, I made barbecue chicken panini, which I shared with my best friend, Chris.
 This recipe had many great features, one of which was how Plated sent boneless, skin-on chicken breast.
 I typically only cook with skinless chicken, so I forgot how amazing it is when you get a piece of chicken with a nice crispy skin.
 The panini were also fried in the chicken fat, so this was like a flavor bomb party.